IDC

 With Direct to Object backup, customers can now send their backups directly to object storage without needing an EC2 VM instance.
 This can provide significant economic savings.

-Implementation step 6 - add secondary backup target
+Implementation Step 6 - add a secondary backup target

 • Veeam Scale-out Backup RepositoryCapacityTier usage.
-In copy mode, this feature can be used to create additional backup copies at Amazon AWS S3.
+This feature can be used in copy mode to create additional backup copies in Amazon AWS S3.
 Make sure to use the internal interface of the S3 target to avoid internet traffic costs.

 • For VMware Cloud on AWS, a Veeam Backup Copy Job to a second EC2 Server can be used as an additional Repository.
 The second EC2 Server can be placed on another AWS Availability Zone or AWS Geo-Location.

 • AWS Storage Gateway Software in VTL mode can emulate a Tape Library to write data to S3.
 Veeam Backup to Tape Jobs can be used with it.
-For details, see https://www.veeam.com/wp-using-aws-vtl-gateway-deployment-guide.html.
+For details, review Veeam Backup & Replication using AWS VTL Gateway - Deployment Guide.

-• Veeam Backup Copy Job to on-premises or Veeam Cloud Connect (Enterprise).
-There is no special configuration needed for this use case besides network and firewall connections.
-For standard Repository usage on-premises, it is recommended to create a VPN tunnel from VMware Cloud on AWS/DellEMC to the on-premises datacenter.
-This can be done by the VMC integrated VPN functionality, by Veeam PN, or third-party.
+• Veeam Backup Copy Job to an on-premises or Veeam Cloud Connect (Enterprise).
+No particular configuration is needed for this use case besides network and firewall connections.
+For standard Repository usage on-premises, creating a VPN tunnel from VMware Cloud on AWS to the on-premises datacenter is recommended.
+This can be done by the VMC-integrated VPN functionality or third-party VPN solution.

 Additional Scenarios

-1. VMware Cloud on AWS/DellEMC used as Restore target.
+1. VMware Cloud on AWS is used as a Restore target.

 1. Implementation steps 1-4 are needed.